 Seven Ways to Keep Your Kids Entertained All Winter in the Twin Cities Gateway

-Since most hard-working folks don’t have the time to take a proper vacation in the dead of winter, we’ve got a much better idea: getting away from it all in the Twin Cities Gateway region about 30 minutes outside Minneapolis and Saint Paul.
+Since many of us don’t have the time to take a proper vacation in the dead of winter, we’ve got a much better idea: getting away from it all in the Twin Cities Gateway region about 30 minutes outside Minneapolis and Saint Paul.
 With the entire family in tow, no less, since northern metro staples like Blaine and Mounds View excel at keeping everyone entertained.
 Yes, even parents.
 Let’s count the ways….

 1. Capture 20-foot Ice Castles before they melt.